Joy Buolamwini

-Joy Adowaa Buolamwini is a Ghanaian-American-Canadian computer scientist and digital activist based at the MIT Media Lab.
-Buolamwini introduces herself as a poet of code, daughter of art and science.
-She founded the Algorithmic Justice League, an organization that works to challenge bias in decision-making software, using art, advocacy, and research to highlight the social implications and harms of artificial intelligence (AI).
+Joy Adowaa Buolamwini is a Canadian-American computer scientist and digital activist formerly based at the MIT Media Lab.
+She founded the Algorithmic Justice League (AJL), an organization that works to challenge bias in decision-making software, using art, advocacy, and research to highlight the social implications and harms of artificial intelligence (AI).

 Early life and education

-Buolamwini was born in Edmonton, Alberta, grew up in Mississippi and attended Cordova High School.
-At age 9, she was inspired by Kismet, the MIT robot, and taught herself XHTML, JavaScript and PHP.
-She was a competitive pole vaulter.
+Buolamwini was born in Edmonton, Alberta, grew up in Mississippi, and attended Cordova High School in Cordova, Tennessee.
+At age nine, she was inspired by Kismet, the MIT robot, and taught herself XHTML, JavaScript and PHP.
+As a student-athlete, she was a competitive pole vaulter and played basketball.
+In a podcast episode she recorded on Brené Brown's show "Dare to Lead", she recalls completing her AP Physics homework between basketball break times.

-As an undergraduate, Buolamwini studied computer science at Georgia Institute of Technology, where she researched health informatics.
+As an undergraduate, Buolamwini studied computer science at the Georgia Institute of Technology, where she researched health informatics.
 Buolamwini graduated as a Stamps President's Scholar from Georgia Tech in 2012, and was the youngest finalist of the Georgia Tech InVenture Prize in 2009.

-Buolamwini is a Rhodes Scholar, a Fulbright fellow, a Stamps Scholar, an Astronaut Scholar and an Anita Borg Institute scholar.
-As a Rhodes Scholar, she studied learning and technology at the University of Oxford where she was a student based at Jesus College, Oxford.
+Buolamwini is a Rhodes Scholar, a Fulbright fellow, a Stamps Scholar, an Astronaut Scholar, and an Anita Borg Institute scholar.
+As a Rhodes Scholar, she studied learning and technology at the University of Oxford, where she was a student based at Jesus College, Oxford.
 During her scholarship she took part in the first formal Service Year, working on community focused projects.
 She was awarded a Master's Degree in Media Arts & Sciences from MIT in 2017 for research supervised by Ethan Zuckerman.
 She was awarded a PhD degree in Media Arts & Sciences from the MIT Media Lab in 2022 with a thesis on Facing the Coded Gaze with Evocative Audits and Algorithmic Audits.